Code-Institute-Submissions/bruzgus1-Milestone_Project_5_NovResub/README.md

 ## Deployment

-- Set the Debug Flag to False
+- Set the Debug Flag to False.
+- Set up Procfile.
-- Set up Procfile
+- Set up runtime.txt file with current python version.
+- Updated my requirements.txt file with all libraries and their versions.
-- Pushed the final code to github
+- Pushed the final code to github.
 - Create a new Heroku app.
-- Set up my Config Vars
+- Set up my database by adding Heroku Postgres to my heroku app
+- Set up AWS
-- Set up my database
+- Set up my Config Vars (DATABASE_URL, SECRET_KEY, STRIPE_SECRET_KEY, AWS_ACCESS_KEY_ID) just to name a few.
 - Link the Heroku app to repository.
 - Click on **Deploy**.